-For your part, to prevent infection in the perioperative period:
+For your part, to prevent infection:

-- ❑ Consult a professional if you suspect or notice one or more of these signs of infection: - Fever ≥ 38.5 °C (101.3 °F). - Redness or swelling of the wound. - Leakage from the wound. - Increased pain from the wound during activities or rest. - Get into shape by maintaining a healthy diet before and after your surgery. - Stop smoking before your surgery. - A Maintain good oral health. - Wash the area of the operation, as suggested, before surgery. - Avoid people who have colds or infections. - Follow instructions to look after the wound. - Do not put your fingers in your mouth and wash your hands before you touch your dressing or the wound.
+Consult a professional if you suspect or notice one or more of these signs of infection:

+Fever ≥ 38.5 °C (101.3 °F).

+Redness or swelling of the wound.

+Leakage from the wound.

+Increased pain from the wound during activities or rest.

+Get into shape by maintaining a healthy diet after your surgery.

+Maintain good oral health.

+Stop smoking or smoke as little as possible.

+You must not shave your leg for at least 3 weeks after surgery.

+Avoid people who have colds or infections.

+Follow instructions to look after the wound.

+Do not put your fingers in your mouth and wash your hands before you touch your dressing or the wound

-Hand Washing2728
+Hand Washing45